 Violations of academic honesty are cumulative throughout the student's tenure at the university.
-Guidelines for Disciplinary Action

-On the first instance of a violation of academic honesty, depending on the severity, the instructor of record will work with the Dean and/or Chief Academic Officer to determine appropriate sanctions.
+On the first instance of a violation of academic honesty, depending on the severity, the instructor of record will work with the Chair and/or Dean to determine appropriate sanctions.
 Sanctions may include but are not limited to the following: